 Origin and history

-The cranberry, also known as the caneberry , is a small red berry native to the colder regions of North America.
-Used for centuries by Native American peoples, it served as food, a natural remedy, and a dye.
-These populations used it, in particular, to treat wounds and prevent urinary tract infections.
-Over time, the cranberry has become an iconic fruit of the United States and Canada, often consumed as juice or dried fruit.
-Today, it is recognized worldwide for its benefits to urinary health.
+The cranberry is a small red berry native to the cold regions of North America.
+Used for centuries by Native Americans, it served as food, natural medicine, and dye.
+These populations used it in particular to treat wounds and prevent urinary tract infections.
+Over time, cranberries have become an iconic fruit in the United States and Canada, often consumed in the form of juice or dried fruit.
+Today, they are recognized worldwide for their benefits to urinary health.